kirillt/substrate-package/README.md

 # Blockchain Poker

-__[ WORK IN PROGRESS ]__
+This a proof-of-concept of cryptographically protected Poker game based on Substrate framework.\
+Currently, only 1-on-1 game ("heads up") is implemented and there are still some bugs, mostly at the UI side.

 ## Quick start

-This a is Poker game based on Substrate framework.\
-Currently, only 1-on-1 games ("heads up") is implemented.
 To run the game you have to:

 * Go to `node` directory, build the project and run it.